buzznode/react-swapp/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify

-The purpose of this React SPA app is to allow visitors to explore the Universe of Star Wars by utilizing the site interface to view the People, Planets, Films, Species, Vehicles, and Starships that make up the Star Wars Universe and see how they are all tied together.
+The purpose of this React SPA app is to allow visitors to explore the Universe of Star Wars by utilizing the site interface to view the Characters, Planets, Films, Species, Vehicles, and Starships that make up the Star Wars Universe and see how they are all tied together.